kimdobinn/athena-compliance-setup/README.md

 Metadata from DynamoDB is discoverable and queryable via Glue.

 Infrastructure setup follows AWS best practices for permission control and modularity.

-🏷️ Tags
-#AWS #Athena #GlueCrawler #DynamoDB #S3 #Internship #Compliance

----

-### 🧩 Additional Notes
-- You can include fake/sanitized logs if you're not allowed to expose real names or data.
-- Keep your `README.md` as the main narrative.
-Other files should support it, not overwhelm it.
-- If you like, I can help you generate those example logs and JSON files as well.

-Want me to generate all the example files (`glue-crawler-role.json`, `crawler-config.md`, `crawler-run-log.txt`, etc.) next?